T

 Destination-specific money tips

-• Supermarkets like Coop or Migros are your best bet for affordable snacks and picnic supplies.
+• Supermarkets like Coop and Migros are your best bet for budget-friendly snacks and picnic supplies.